iivanoo/covid-apps-observer/data/data_us/reports/resources/com.americanwell.android.member.amwell___12.8.00.010_02/report.md

 <img src="5_star_reviews_wordcloud.png" alt="com.americanwell.android.member.amwell 5 reviews"/>
 </p>

+> A wonderful service.
+My boyfriend has throat cancer.
+And last year they removed his voice box.
+Now he cannot talk.
+He always in pain as well from chronic gout flare ups.
+Those difficult times when he can't move, we use Swell.
+The doctors here are fast, knowledgeable, and through.I highly recommend this application.
+He has United Healthcare (medicaid), I have Wellcare HMO (medicare advantage).They take almost all insurances.
+I signed up as well.
+Since we live 2 hours away.Hard to get to doctors.<br> :date: __2021-02-28 08:53:35__

 > Honesty I loved it it was fast and easy and the Dr was patient and it was a new and easy experience.<br> :date: __2021-02-25 19:46:38__

 > Fast and convenient<br> :date: __2021-02-24 18:52:08__